 You have to do work on the gas

-because as you compress the air in the pump, the pressure rises, and you
+because as you compress the air in the pump, the pressure rises as the

-have to do work against this increase in pressure to get the air into
+have to do work against this increased force/unit area (pressure) to get the air into

 By doing work on a gas in this way